archiewald/archiewald.github.io/_posts/2019-02-13-fixing-npm-package.md

 ## Contribute 💪

 Don't be afraid to share your fix with the community!
 Raise [an issue](https://github.com/react-ga/react-ga/issues/342) and create [a pull request](https://github.com/react-ga/react-ga/pull/343) with your changes.
-Once you implemented them in your forked repo, it is so easy!
+Once you implemented them in your forked repo, it is easy!

 <figure>
     <img src="{{ "/assets/images/1-pull-request.png" | absolute_url }}" alt="pull request">